dhutapratama/docs/eloquent-relationships.md

 <a name="custom-polymorphic-types"></a>
 ### Custom Polymorphic Types

-By default, Laravel will use the fully qualified class name to store the "type" of the related model.
+By default, Lets will use the fully qualified class name to store the "type" of the related model.
 For instance, given the one-to-many relationship example above where a `Comment` model may belong to a `Post` or a `Video` model, the default `commentable_type` would be either `App\Models\Post` or `App\Models\Video`, respectively.
 However, you may wish to decouple these values from your application's internal structure.

 For example, instead of using the model names as the "type", we may use simple strings such as `post` and `video`.
 By doing so, the polymorphic "type" column values in our database will remain valid even if the models are renamed: